czbiohub-sf/shrimPy/docs/mantis_usage.md

 Pass the thermometer probe through the side hole of the chamber.
 Place the probe in one of the wells.
 Use the kapton tape to fix the probe.
+## Sample Preparation
+### Oil
+1000cst
+nice layer of oil for the autofocus

 ## Acquisition setup with Mantis Acquisition Engine
 For setup open two micromanager instances: one is the latest nightly build and the other is 09.20 version
 ### Sample focus evaluation using the Epi-port
-Look at the sample in the epi port and focus the label free
+Look at the sample in the epi port and focus the label free Check the sample is at ~4700um.
+We can offset with the piezo.
+Filter cube in position number 6

 ### Setup autofocus
 One click to turn it on.